Nothing creates a mood quite like burning candles.

 I give away and/or sell the majority of them.
-I’ve never made much of a profit, but a few sales helps to justify the expenditure and gives me an excuse to make more.
+I’ve never made much of a profit, but a few sales help to justify the expenditure and gives me an excuse to make more.
 That is good enough for me!
 People always tell me I should build a candle business and I am flattered.
 But honestly, the profit margin would suck unless I charged a hundred bucks for something similar to what you can buy at WalMart for ten.

 People love getting candles as gifts.
 Honestly, I have never met anyone who did not like candles, assuming they like the color and scent.
 Most men are not going to like a pink candle with glitter but give them one that is brown and orange and they’ll probably love it.

 Actually wax is not that terribly hard to clean up if you let it solidify first.
 This is assuming it has spilled onto on a flat surface like a table and not the fuzzy carpet.
-A razor works well to scrape it up and I buy some kind of citrus oil that melts wax and makes clean up pretty easy.
+A razor works well to scrape it up.
+I also buy some kind of citrus oil that melts the wax and makes clean up pretty easy.

 If you are interested in a fun hobby that does not get too terribly expensive and don’t mind getting your kitchen messy, then I absolutely recommend candle making.